Autism (ASD) Assessment & Multisensory Learning Support in Sydney

 According to The Royal Children’s Hospital Melbourne, one to two in every 100 Australians is on the autism spectrum.
 Autism often runs in families and family members may have similar traits.

 People with Autism Spectrum Disorder (ASD) tend to have difficulties in two main areas – social communication and repetitive behaviour.
 These present differently at different ages.
-Although it’s often diagnosed in primary school or even preschool age children, it’s not considered until adolescence or even adulthood in some people.
+While assessment for Autism is based on the presentation of particular behavioural symptoms, many people with Autism will attempt to hide or mask these behaviours in order to better fit in with their peers.
+Although autism is often diagnosed in primary school or even preschool age children, for others it’s not considered until adolescence or even adulthood.
 Girls with ASD are also more likely to present later than boys.

 asd learning support Sydney